 Nashville – Country Music and So Much More

-Visit this Southern gem and discover the magic that waits behind every window and door.
+Visit Nashville, a Southern gem on the Cumberland River in Tennessee and you’ll discover the magic and music that waits behind every window and door.

-Farther out, in the rolling green hills that surround Nashville you’ll find evidence of its rich history at the Belle Meade Plantation, with its mansion’s front porch columns pockmarked by Yankee cannonballs.
+Although people think that music is the only reason to visit Nashville, farther out in the rolling, green hills that surround the city, you’ll find evidence of its rich history at the Belle Meade Plantation, with front porch columns pockmarked by Yankee cannonballs.
 Docents at the Carnton Plantation will passionately tell you the grim details of the battle that left some 1,500 Confederate soldiers dead or dying on the estate’s front lawn.
 And at the Belmont Mansion, you’ll learn how Southern belle Adelicia Acklen saved her plantation by exercising feminine charms that left both Yankee and Confederate officers bending over backward to accommodate her wishes.

-Of course, Nashville is best known as the home of country music, and certainly much of the tourist traffic is there for that reason alone.
-The downtown area near the river, one of the oldest parts of Nashville, is where you’ll find the Ryman Auditorium (the original home of the Grand Ole Opry).
+The downtown area near the Cumberland River, one of the oldest parts of Nashville, is where you’ll find the Ryman Auditorium (the original home of the Grand Ole Opry).
 Just steps from the old Opry’s stage door are the honky-tonks of lower Broadway, like Tootsie’s Orchid Lounge, where legendary artists like Patsy Cline and Hank Williams got together for after-Opry jam sessions.

 The Country Music Hall of Fame, located just a stone’s throw away from the Broadway strip, offers an enormous display of country music artifacts, archives and theater space.
 The archive collection includes more than 800 stage costumes, over 600 instruments and hundreds of other objects — from microphones to vintage automobiles — woven into a quilt-work pattern of country music history.